Using this plugin you can link to files hosted on Amazon s3 so that you can serve secure, expiring download links to your users.

 For more information on installing and managing plugins see here

 Before the plugin can be used, you need to setup your Amazon S3 Access keys.
-To do this, go to Downloads > Settings and look for the Amazon S3 tab.
+To do this, go to Downloads > Settings and look for the External Hosting tab.

 Here you need to enter your Amazon S3 Keys which you can find on your Security Credentials page.